jpw/pipe-dream/README.md

 # Pipe Dream

-Pointless app used only for testing CI integration.
+Pointless app used only for testing CI integration...